syselement/tcm-sec-notes/peh/4-active-directory/1-ad-lab.md

 >   - 60 GB Disk space
 >   - 16 GB RAM

-- Proceed with installing a Windows Server 2022 VM and two Windows 10 VMs.
+- Proceed with installing a Windows Server 2022 VM and two Windows 10 VMs inside VMware
   - For each of them install the VMware tools

+---

 ## Windows Server 2022